Bonzo’s Best: John Bonham’s 10 greatest Led Zeppelin songs

 10. ‘D’yer Mak’er’ (1973)

-The track may have some silly roots, just look at the titular reference to an old Cockney joke, but Bonham is anything but having a laugh here.
+The track may have some silly roots, just look at the titular reference to an old Cockney joke, but Bonham is anything but having a laugh here as he gets serious with the kit and lets out some heavy hits.

 9. ‘Immigrant Song’ (1972)